-School-wide Positive Behavior Interventions & Supports (PBIS) is a prevention model.
+School-wide PBIS is a prevention model.
 It is based on the premise that all students can benefit from well-implemented, evidence-based practices for improving student behavior.
-School-wide PBIS provides a comprehensive framework that can be used by any school to design their own system of behavioral supports for all students.
-It also provides informed decision-making, based upon data analysis that guides the process of assessing student needs and providing additional levels of behavioral support to students in need.
+School-wide PBIS provides a comprehensive framework that can be used by any school to design its own system of behavioral supports for all students.
+It also provides informed decision-making based upon data analysis that guides the process of assessing student needs and providing additional levels of behavioral support to students in need.